-This course explores the foundations of leadership with an added focus on the dimensions of creative and innovative leadership strategies and styles.
+This is an introductory course on military science and leadership.
+Cadets will explore the foundations of leadership with an added emphasis on the dimensions of creative and innovative leadership strategies and styles.
 Students learn to apply strategies of personal motivation and team-building in the context of planning, executing, and assessing team exercises and events.
 Students employ communication skills to lead troops in problem-solving exercises.
 Students are also taught terrorism awareness and basic principles of war.
 Open to all students.

 MS 3113 Military Leadership and Management